LGBTQ rights in South Korea: Intersex people

 In Korea, intersex people are largely ignored or marginalized because of the lack of familiarity with the term "intersex" itself and because of the general stigma that surrounds intersex people.
 As a result, intersex people are faced with a lack of access to medical services and some are even pushed to getting "genital normalizing surgery" without informed consent.
 This concept of medicalizing intersex people is still very prevalent in Korea and perpetuates the social diagnosis of intersex people as "diseased" or having to receive surgical "normalization."
 To mitigate these problems, in October 2015, South Korea joined the International Lesbian, Gay, Bisexual, Trans, and Intersex Association (ILGA) and have started increasing the number of articles and information on intersex people that are published nationwide to increase general knowledge about intersex people.

 Conversion therapy

-In a 2016 survey, 16.1% of LGBT people who had come out were recommended to undergo conversion therapy.
+In a 2016 survey, 16.1% of LGBTQ people who had come out were recommended to undergo conversion therapy.
 Of these, 65.4% said it had a harmful impact on their lives, with 94% experiencing psychological trauma.
-A 2017 survey reported that 58% of LGBT individuals who experienced conversion therapy in the past are still negatively affected by it in the present.
-Studies have shown that 40% of LGBT respondents have claimed to have experienced homophobic statements or discriminatory treatment by counselors for conversion therapy.
+A 2017 survey reported that 58% of LGBTQ individuals who experienced conversion therapy in the past are still negatively affected by it in the present.
+Studies have shown that 40% of LGBTQ respondents have claimed to have experienced homophobic statements or discriminatory treatment by counselors for conversion therapy.